MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

             Note that all templates are always shown, even if you are configuring a scoped policy.
 For example, you are configuring a scoped policy for the Marketing group.
 The Azure RMS templates that you can select will not be restricted to templates that are scoped to the Marketing group and it's possible to select a departmental template that your selected users cannot use.
 For ease of configuration and to minimize troubleshooting, consider naming the departmental template to match the label in your scoped policy.

+9. If you selected **Select template** for **HYOK (AD RMS)**: Provide the template GUID and licensing URL of your AD RMS cluster.
+[More information](configure-adrms-restrictions.md#locating-the-information-to-specify-ad-rms-protection-with-an-azure-information-protection-label)

+10. Click **Done** to close the **Permissions** blade and see your choice of **Do not forward** or your chosen template display on the **Protection** bar in the **Label** blade.

-    - If you select **Remove Protection**:
+11. If you selected **Remove Protection**, note the following:

     - Users must have permissions to remove Rights Management protection to apply a label that has this option.
 This option requires them to have the **Export** (for Office documents) or **Full Control** [usage right](../deploy-use/configure-usage-rights.md), or be the Rights Management owner (automatically grants the Full Control usage right), or be a [super user for Azure Rights Management](../deploy-use/configure-super-users.md).
 The default rights management templates do not include the usage rights that lets users remove protection.

         If users do not have permissions to remove Rights Management protection and select this label with the **Remove Protection** option, they see the following message: **Azure Information Protection cannot apply this label.
 If this problem persists, contact your administrator.**

-5. If you selected AD RMS: Provide the template GUID and licensing URL of your AD RMS cluster.
-[More information](configure-adrms-restrictions.md#locating-the-information-to-specify-ad-rms-protection-with-an-azure-information-protection-label)

-6. Click **Save**.
+6. On the **Label** blade, click **Save**.

 7. To make your changes available to users, on the **Azure Information Protection** blade, click **Publish**.